 Of course, all these numbers:

-- a) are drawn based on facts known to you (for example, a vacation schedule, average annual number of days spent at the hospital for each of your project team members, and other statistics on his/her work).
+- a) are drawn based on facts you know (for example, a vacation schedule, average annual number of days spent at the hospital for each of your project team members, and other statistics on his/her work).

 - b) regularly updated.
 In general, they can be quite correct only after your analysis phase has come to an end.

-Do you think all this is so trivial that it is not worth mentioning at all?
+Do you think all this is so trivial that it is not worth mentioning?
 Then those project managers who can answer at any time whether he/she has gone beyond the budget for unforeseen expenses on his/her project, let them tell you how they do it.
 How are unforeseen budget expenditures calculated for the portfolio of projects under their management?
-Who can make resource plans with an accuracy of?
+Who can make resource plans with accuracy?

 Key metrics that allow you to assess what is happening in your project right now.
-Each of the listed quantities is measured on a regular basis.
+Each of the listed quantities is measured regularly.

-- The planned and actual budget of the work performed: a constantly changing value (with a cumulative total) of the total cost of all the planned work on the project completed to date.
+- The planned and actual budget of the work performed: a constantly changing value (with a cumulative total) of the total cost of all the planned work on the project.

 - The ratio of the actual budget to the planned budget: if this ratio does not exceed 1, then the project fits into the budget in the medium-term; if not, then, most likely, the budget will be overspent.